 - Lack of Mental Health and Medical Components

-12-Step programs will typically focus on the individual and how personal decisions have contributed to substance abuse problems.
-While there may be some “choice” involved in substance abuse, addiction challenges are often encouraged or compounded by pre-existing mental health conditions or other medical problems.
+12-Step programs will typically focus on the individual and how personal decisions have contributed to substance use disorder problems.
+While there may be some “choice” involved in substance use disorder, addiction challenges are often encouraged or compounded by pre-existing mental health conditions or other medical problems.

 - Relapse During 12-Step Addiction Recovery Can Breed Guilt